Bisque-IO/bop/docs/aof2/aof2_read_path.md

 - `AofError::NotFound` - the catalog and tiers could not locate the requested segment; treat as unrecoverable.
 - `AofError::WouldBlock(BackpressureKind::Hydration)` - wait for hydration notifier or escalate to async helper.
 - `AofError::WouldBlock(BackpressureKind::Rollover)` - resume when the rollover notifier signals completion.
-- `AofError::WouldBlock(BackpressureKind::Flush)` - indicates the durable watermark lags.
-Drive a flush or await the future notifier (AP4 work in progress).
+- `AofError::WouldBlock(BackpressureKind::Flush)` - the flush worker exhausted retries and raised the shared failure flag.
+Wait for `FlushMetricsSnapshot::flush_failures` to return to zero or call `flush_until` on the stalled record to clear it before retrying.

 ## Async Read Flow
 1. `Aof::open_reader_async(segment_id)` follows the same steps but awaits hydration (`rust/bop-rs/src/aof2/mod.rs:769`).